parmeus/docs/docs/playground.md

 ![Parmeus Playground Overview](imgs/parmeus-playground-teammatch.jpg)

 User could check the source code of the request by click the `View Code` link.

 ![Parmeus Playground Overview](imgs/parmeus-playground-teammatch-result.jpg)

 ## Parmeus Identity

 Parmeus Identity provide function to get Parmeus Identification of specific wallet address including pid (ParmeusID), and primaryAddress.
-Please refer to Recommendation of Similarities for specification of the API.
+Please refer to [Get Parmeus Identity API](guide/reference/restful?id=get-parmeus-identity) for specification of the API.

 User could input the wallet address and make the search.
 The result will be shown below including:
 * pid: The parmeus id of the address